dward2/BME547/Assignments/CPAP Measurements/README.md

   `warning` log entry should be added to the log indicating that the leakage is negative.

-A breath can be identified by a positive peak in volumetric flow (the inhalation) followed by a return to zero or negative flow (the exhalation).
+A breath can be identified by a significant positive peak in volumetric flow representing an inhalation.
+Exhalation (a significant negative peak) may or may not be recorded.

 An apnea event occurs when the time elapsed between breaths (the time between observed peaks) is more than 10 seconds.